filecoin-project/filecoin-docs/content/en/storage-provider/skills/Network-skills/index.md

 As we are dealing with high network throughput requirements between multiple systems (to and from Boost, between the PC1 and PC2 workers and from PC2 to lotus-miner) it is worth learning to work with [`iperf` and `iperf3`](https://iperf.fr), which allow for easy network benchmarking.

 As a Storage Provider you also have to make the trade-off between performance and cost for your setup.
 Not everybody needs 100 GbE.
-It requires some calculation to know if you should invest in a higher bandwidth network or not. <!--TODO STEF BOB - can we link to some guidance on that?-->
+It requires some calculation to know if you should invest in a higher bandwidth network or not. <!--TODO STEF ANGELO BOB - can we link to some guidance on that?-->